ioccc-src/winner/2015/dogon/README.md

 in a portable way without ever using any SSE/AVX or other non-portable compiler inline functions!
 The irony though, is that when compiling the program on modern X86 architectures indeed SSE/AVX is used for the long longs.
-Following is some deobfuscation information, So if you want to play tough, stop reading at this point.
+Following is some obfuscation information, So if you want to play tough, stop reading at this point.

 ### Portable SIMD programming: